Updated: October 9, 2023

 Other options include leaving them with your attorney or storing them in a locked file cabinet, home safe, or safe deposit box.

-Federal data privacy laws do not allow online account service providers to provide the contents of your active websites to anyone else without your lawful consent.
-In fact, most of these websites will lock up your account without a death certificate and your express permission for others to access it.
+Recent federal and some state data privacy laws now prevent online account service providers from revealing the contents of your active websites to anyone else without your lawful consent.
+In fact, most of these websites that guard your private information will lock up your account without a death certificate, unless you have a document that names a legacy contact who will have your permission to access it if you are incapacitated or after your death.

 Another option is to simply have your account deleted after your death.